-Handing in: You must hand in the homeworks by the due date and time by an email to Andrea (mastropietro@diag.uniroma1.it) that will contain as attachment (not links to some file-uploading server!) a .zip file with your answers.
-The filename of the attachment should be DM_Homework_1_StudentID_StudentName_StudentLastname.zip;
+Handing in: You must hand in the homeworks by the due date and time by an email to Gianluca (decarlo@diag.uniroma1.it) that will contain as attachment (not links to some fileuploading server!) a .zip file with your answers.
+The filename of the attachment should be DM_Homework_3__StudentID_StudentName_StudentLastname.zip; for example: DM_Homework_3__1235711_Robert_Anthony_De_Niro.zip.
+The email subject should be [Data Mining] Homework_3 StudentID StudentName StudentLastname; For example: [Data Mining] Homework_3 1235711 Robert Anthony De Niro.
+After you submit, you will receive an acknowledgement email that your project has been received

-for example:

-DM_Homework_1_1235711_Robert_Anthony_De_Niro.zip.

-The email subject should be

-[Data Mining] Homework_1 StudentID StudentName StudentLastname;

-For example:

-[Data Mining] Homework_1 1235711 Robert Anthony De Niro.

 After you submit, you will receive an acknowledgement email that your project has been received and at what date and time.
-If you have not received an acknowledgement email within 2 days after you submit then contact Andrea.
+If you have not received an acknowledgement email within 2 days after the deadline then contact Gianluca.